Offering hospitality to strangers is a common requirement of many different faith traditions.

 The Church of Scotland then approached the other major faith groups in Scotland, who have agreed to share in the work of co-ordination and support.

-Since 2015 we have been active in areas of refugee integration, supporting campaigning calls for changes to the UK asylum system, engaged in work around resettlement programmes and raising awareness about the ongoing international situation facing people forced to leave their homes.
+Since 2015 we have been active in areas of refugee integration, supporting campaigning calls for changes to the UK asylum system, engaged in work around resettlement programmes, responding to new and emerging displacement situations, and raising awareness about the ongoing international situation facing people forced to leave their homes.